How modern slavery accountability gives you a competitive edge

 Social media has provided consumers with a platform to voice their opinions and circulate information, which can result in an ongoing reaction that surpasses the shorter exposure trends of the media.

-Increased awareness of modern slavery has had a direct impact on consumer behaviour.
+Increased awareness of modern slavery has had a direct impact on consumer behavior.
 An MIT study found that consumers may be willing to spend 10% more for a product if they know that it was produced by a company with greater supply chain transparency.

 Across the globe, different governments have legislation in place to curtail supply chain slavery in local businesses.
 Noncompliance with the law can result in various consequences.
 In the UK, for example, noncompliance with the Modern Slavery Act can result in up to 2 years imprisonment and fines up to 4% of the company’s global turnover.

-There have been recent discussions in Australia and Europe about introducing import bans or sanctions to stop companies from importing goods made using slave labour.
+There have been recent discussions in Australia and Europe about introducing import bans or sanctions to stop companies from importing goods made using slave labor.
 Such discussions have highlighted the importance of Australian and European businesses preparing for new legislation by initiating better supply chain management.

 Companies have an ethical and legal obligation to monitor their supply chain and take active measures to minimize the risk of modern slavery.
 There is no single solution that can be put into place to tackle such a prevalent issue.
 Organizations need to take a proactive and holistic approach when scrutinizing their procurement processes and taking control of their spend analysis